mccalluc/hms-demo/README.md

 counts for each facet, without needing to download every record.

 If we did want to do something like this on the client, we ought to have a better distinction be model and view.
-Since this is a one-shot, this will work, but for anything longer-lived you wouldn't want it coupled like this.
+Since this is a one-shot, it will work, but for anything longer-lived you wouldn't want it coupled like this.